Articles Posted in Auto Accidents

 IMG_1642-225x300

 You buy a new car and you finance it and make your payments every month.
 You drive a lot and put 60,000 mile on your car in one year.
 Then one year later another driver runs a red light and slams into your car.
 You, thankfully, are not injured, but your car is a total loss.
 Good thing you have full coverage.
 You insurance company evaluates your car and determines the value of your car is $15,000 and will cut you a check for that amount.
 Unfortunately, you still owe $20,000.00 on your car.
 You complain about the settlement offer but the insurance company points out that they are only liable to pay the value of your car, not what you paid for it and directs you to Kelly Blue book to verify what your car is worth.
 You may ask how can I protect myself from incurring a loss in this situation.
-The personal injury Lawyers of Zneimer & Zneimer, P.C, have encountered this scenario quite a few times and the first think we ask our clients is was there a GAP insurance policy in affect at the time of the accident.
+The personal injury Lawyers of Zneimer & Zneimer, P.C, have encountered this scenario quite a few times and the first thing we ask our clients is whether there was a GAP insurance policy in effect at the time of the accident.

 What Is GAP Insurance?